Fiscal Year July 1, 2019—June 30, 2020.

 - Three students receive prestigious UH System scholarships that fund full tuition.

-- UH Hilo Athletics Department announces 31 UH Hilo student-athletes receive Division II Academic Achievement Awards.
+- The Athletics Department announces 31 UH Hilo student-athletes receive Division II Academic Achievement Awards.
 The program recognizes the academic accomplishments of Division II student-athletes; the 31 UH Hilo honorees are three more than the previous year.
 Awardees have a grade point average of 3.5 or higher, attended school a minimum of four semesters, and been an active team member during this past academic year.

 - Two students present their research and receive awards at a statewide conservation conference.
 Graduate student Koa Matsuoka is awarded Honorable Mention in the category of Graduate Student Oral Presentation; Matthew Dye receives Honorable Mention in the category of Undergraduate Student Poster Presentation.